thanishqraam17/OS-Jackfruit/README.md

 **What This Proves**
 The Linux system is smart.
 It gives power to the programs doing hard work and takes power away from programs that are resting.
 This keeps the whole computer running smoothly without freezing.

+## 🔹 Conclusion

+This project builds a real working container system from scratch It brings together process separation and custom logging It also links user space programs with a real Linux kernel module Building this showed exactly how an operating system controls memory and processes behind the scenes